kyasu1/rust-ptouch-usb/README.md

 ### Label Image Data

 This part is tricky, since this crate provides only printing capabilities, label data must be prepared with compatible format.
-As shown in the printer manual, QL series expects image data with a 1bit index bitmap split by lines in an appropriate orders.
-Please see the manual for more detail.
+As shown in the PTouch printer documentation, QL series expects image data with an 1-bit indexed bitmap split by lines in an appropriate orders.
+Please see the document for more detail.

-In this example we create an image data with 720 x 400 px size by using an application.
+In this example we create an image data with a size of 720 x 400 pixel by using an application.
 Then using `image` crate to read and convert it to a grayscale data.
 Then using `step_filter_normal` function, which is supplied with this crate, we binalize and pack bits 90 bytes width vector data.

 ```rust
 let file = "examples/rust-logo.png";